shabdesign/shabdesign.github.io/_posts/2025-06-14-designing-my-future.md

 author: Me
 ---

 I created this website as a manifestation of my enthusiasm for entering the world of UI/UX design.
 Although I began learning the basics last year, most of it was purely theoretical—I had barely touched Figma.
-Even though I had explored several types of design before, something always felt missing.
+I had explored several types of art and design before, but something always felt missing.
 That made it hard for me to stay motivated or take any bold steps.

 A few months ago, I decided to shift direction.
 UI/UX design came back to mind, and the more I explored, the more captivated I became.
 At the end of May, I began studying UI/UX more intensively, and I finally felt excited.
 Starting in June, I’ve been working on personal projects and updating them here on this website.
 I hope that in the coming months, I can continue developing my skills and be ready to take on meaningful jobs and projects.